 Our due diligence processes, including training

-We have implemented a number of improvements to our own business practices and processes:
+We have taken action to ensure our improvements from last year have been embedded into our own business practices and processes:

-- We have put in place new procurement processes and templates that prompt us to consider modern slavery at different points in our tenders.
+- We have in place procurement processes and templates that prompt us to consider modern slavery at different points in our tenders

-- We have updated our standard contract terms and conditions to include modern slavery requirements.
+- Our standard contract terms and conditions include modern slavery requirements

-- We have begun a process of monitoring our main suppliers to determine whether they have modern slavery statements in place.
-As of February 2019, we had reviewed our top 50 suppliers by spend.
-This equates to around 10% of our supplier base, but covers nearly 80% of our total annual expenditure.
-33 of those suppliers have modern slavery statements in place.
-Of the remaining 17 suppliers, we believe all have turnover below the £36m threshold set in the Modern Slavery Act 2015 and so are not required to publish a modern slavery statement.
+We monitor our main suppliers to determine whether they have modern slavery statements in place.
+We checked our suppliers with whom we spend 90% of our total annual expenditure, which equates to around 20% of our supplier base.
+As of January 2020, we had reviewed our top 104 suppliers by spend.
+63 of those suppliers have modern slavery statements in place.
+Of the remaining 41 suppliers, we believe all have turnover below the £36m threshold set in the Modern Slavery Act 2015 and so are not required to publish a modern slavery statement.